 For additional WordPress error fixing help resources, go here:

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been reviewed, certified, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.
+This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been reviewed, certified, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked from this site.

-Did you enjoy this article?
-If so, please take a moment to use the social buttons below and share this post with anyone who can benefit from learning about WordPress.
+Did you enjoy this tutorial?
+If so, please take a moment to use the links below and share this tutorial with anyone thinking of starting or growing a business online.